mxwalbert/cohesivm/paper/paper.md

 instrumental in developing said MAPs, enabling autonomous operation and the generation of large datasets [@maier2007combinatorial].
 Therefore, in a previous work, we developed combinatorial deposition and analysis techniques for the discovery of new semiconductor materials [@wolf2023accelerated].
-To further advance the portfolio, COHESIVM was created, which facilitates combinatorial analysis of material and device properties.
+To drive further innovation in the field, COHESIVM was created, which facilitates combinatorial analysis of material and device properties through the following key features:

+- A **generalized workflow** reduces redundancy and ensures consistency across different experimental setups.
+- The **modular design** abstracts devices, contact interfaces, and measurement routines into interchangeable units.
+- **Efficient data handling** is achieved through robust metadata collection and well-structured storage.

 # Statement of need

-COHESIVM is a Python package that aims to simplify the process of setting up and executing combinatorial voltaic measurements.
-It provides researchers with a flexible, modular framework that can be tailored to various experimental needs.
-Following the well-documented abstract base classes, application-specific components are easily implemented while COHESIVM takes care of the experimental workflow and data collection.
-Additionally, the package provides graphical user interfaces, allowing users with less programming experience to execute experiments and analyze the collected data.
+COHESIVM is a Python package that aims to streamline the setup and execution of combinatorial voltaic measurements.
+Typically, experimental workflows and data handling are implemented on a use-case basis, which can be time-consuming and error-prone.
+With COHESIVM however, these foundational features are pre-implemented and designed to be reusable across different scenarios.
+The package provides a generalized framework, following well-documented abstract base classes, which facilitates the implementation of application-specific components.
+Additionally, graphical user interfaces allow users with less programming experience to execute experiments and analyze the collected data.

 COHESIVM stands out for its straightforward design and the ease with which it can be interfaced with existing APIs to implement new devices seamlessly.
 While there are a number